sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 - saveamberparm and savepdb: edit file names

 Then call:
-<source activate AmberTools21
+'''source activate AmberTools21
-tleap -f build.in>
+tleap -f build.in'''

 should we adjust coordinates? no before running leap and ending up with .prmtop and .inpcrd and .pdb, remove atoms (?? what is this about??? find out) something needed removing but can't remember what